-The best aquamarines in the world come from Brazil, although the gem is also mined on the African and Asian continents.
+The best aquamarine gems in the world come from Brazil, although it is also mined in Africa and Asia.

-The beautiful Brazilian provinces of Minas Gerais, Espirito Santo and Bahia have mines that produce the most vividly blue, pure beryl.
+Minas Gerais, Espirito Santo and Bahia are the Brazilian provinces with mines that produce the purest aquamarine.

-Faceted aquamarine – Image credit Werner Lang, Wikimedia Common
+Faceted Brazilian aquamarine – Image credit Werner Lang, Wikimedia Commons

 What to look for in aquamarine jewellery

-Some gems are judged more by their colour, and some are more valued for their clarity.
+Some gems are judged more by their colour, whereas some are more valued for their clarity.